Python tuples are iterable collections of items. They are immutable, ordered, and indexed array-like objects that permit duplicates.

 print(role)

 Another useful technique in Python is to use enumerators when looping through a tuple.
-Enumerators allow us to access both the element and it's index at the same time inside a loop.
+Enumerators allow us to access both the element and its index at the same time inside a loop.

 for ix, item in enumerate(harry_potter_charectors):